TScheffler/Teaching/00_themen.md

 ## Computational Sociolinguistics

+### Lexical change in German Twitter over time

+Kim et al. (2014) have shown that language models can be used to automatically identify words whose usage has changed over time.
+Can we reproduce this work on a much smaller time scale of 5-10 years of German Twitter posts?
+Which words are introduced or discontinued?
+Is any change in meaning discernable?
+Can different types of change (semantic/syntactic, broadening/narrowing, ...) be distinguished from each other (the authors give some pointers at the end)?

+Kim et al. (2014).
+Temporal Analysis of Language through Neural Language Models. https://www.aclweb.org/anthology/W14-2517

+---
 ### Diglossia: Präteritum vs. Perfekt im Deutschen

 Es gibt einige wohl bekannte Fälle, in denen die Schriftsprache und